This temple, formally called Kyoei-zan Daikyoji, was founded during the

 The second head priest of Daikyoji, Rev. Daikyo-in Nichi-ei, is credited for its actual logistical establishment.

 The Appearance of the Ita-honzon (Wooden Main Diety)

-until it disappeared for a period during the middle ages (between the later
+it disappeared for Edo period middle stage.

 The lost main deity was miraculously found when the ninth head priest, Kotei-in Nikkyo, disturbed by the severely dilapidated condition of the main prayer hall, decided to renovate.

 Coincidentally, this main deity was discovered in the attic of the main hall on a Koshin Day in the spring of the eighth year of the An-ei Period（1779）.